15 Surprising Things to Do in Salamina Greece

 The Greeks, under the command of brilliant Themistocles, fought the invading Persians and defeated a Persian fleet four times larger while the Persian King Xerxes was watching in dismay from Egaleo MT in Pireaus.

 This perspective is based on the theory that most of modern Western culture, such as philosophy, science, individual liberty, and democracy, has its roots in the ancient Greek world.
-If the Persians had won, perhaps, the Western civilization today was different.
+If the Persians had won, perhaps the Western civilization today would be different.

 5-minutes drive further down the road at Kynosoura cape, you reach the Tomb of Salamina Fighters.